CivicActions/ssp-toolkit/docs/ssp.md

 Drupal has a sophisticated permissions and role-based access control built-in.
 Each role within Drupal can only access the documents and controls for which their privilege allows.

+##### Ilias

+Ilias' permissions and role-based access controls are built-in.
+Each role within Ilias can only access the pages and controls for which their privilege allows.

+##### Project

+Project user privileges vary depending on the type of user role assigned.
+Only users with the role of Administrator have the ability to create and modify user roles for other users.

 #### e

 ##### CivicActions

 All accounts issued for the admin management of Application or SSH access must be approved by the System Owner or Project Manager who must create an account request.
 The CivicActions Operations staff applies appropriate account permissions and settings based on the job role and function documented within the request ticket using processes defined by the CivicActions' Security Office.

+##### Project

+The System Owner approves, and CivicActions Operations set up the initial Administrator account for Project.
+Subsequent client access and related approvals are managed by CivicActions Operations in collaboration with the System Owner.

 #### f